All Episodes

 The first two were just dress rehearsals or something.

-Well, the first one uh he said uh Chief uh Judas uh Roberts screwed up, so he had to go the following day to the Oval Office and do it in private, and then on uh two thousand and thirteen, uh the twentieth fell on a uh Monday, I guess, and he did it on a Sunday and a Monday.
+Well, the first one, he said Chief Judas Roberts screwed up, so he had to go the following day to the Oval Office and do it in private.

-I don't know exactly which was which, but he did it twice then too.
+I don't know exactly which was which, but he did it twice then, too.

 He had some Secretary of the Interior was the ranking person there at Gettysburg.

-I didn't even know he got replaced, so this person wasn't well known, and I think it was done.
+I didn't even know he got replaced, so this person wasn't well known.

-And of course Kennedy was a Democrat, and for some reason he went to Kennedy's grave uh somewhere during the week, I think it was on Wednesday.
+And for some reason, he went to Kennedy's grave somewhere during the week.

 Why didn't he go on Friday?

-The hundred and fiftieth anniversary of a uh uh of a of a landmark speech by an a president that Obama claims an affinity to, Abraham Lincoln.
+The only thing I'd say is this, is that when Obama goes anywhere, and it's a good point, the 150th anniversary of a landmark speech by a president that Obama claims an affinity to, Abraham Lincoln.

 And the media would have presented the 150th anniversary as an occasion for an Obama speech.

-In other words, you know, to paraphrase Ronald Reagan, uh Barack Obama went to the Berlin Wall and said, tear down that wall so they can get a better look at me.
+In other words, you know, to paraphrase Ronald Reagan, Barack Obama went to the Berlin Wall and said, tear down that wall so they can get a better look at me.

 And if he'd gone to Gettysburg, it would have been all about him too.

-Uh wherever Obama goes, it's about Obama.
+Wherever Obama goes, it's about Obama.

-Yes, Rush returns, uh not Monday, as I said, and in fact, as uh as he said, I believe, uh on uh on on Wednesday, uh a minute before the show ended, but uh he'll be back Tuesday.
+And in fact, as he said, I believe, on Wednesday, a minute before the show ended.

 More breaking news.